reiver/guide-work-management/chapters/5_more_questions/README.md

 **Question №10**:

-> Were there any time spans where someone was _not_ working on task?
+> Were there any time spans where someone was _not_ working on a task?